rust-stuco/lectures/week12/parallelism.md

 # Designing Parallel Solutions

-There are two important questions we need to ask
+There are two important questions we need to ask:

 * Division of labour
   * Who are the workers and how do we divide the work?